 Set up frequently used apps within your channels so that your team doesn’t have to switch to another window every time they need to access it.
 By streamlining your work within Microsoft Teams, you can ensure that your remote employees don’t need to leave the virtual workspace to get stuff done.

-5. Set up time tracking plug-ins like AttendanceBot.
+5. Set up time tracking plug-ins like AttendanceBot

-The bot allows you to automate time tracking right within Microsoft Teams.
+The application allows you to automate time tracking right within Microsoft Teams.
 Employees just need to check-in and out of work during the start and end of their workday.
 AttendanceBot records this in the backend and generates timesheets for you.

 Set up AttendanceBot within Microsoft Teams to easily manage your employees’ work hours and keep them accountable.

-Further Reading: Guide to Using AttendanceBot for Remote Working Teams
+If you still aren’t convinced here is a Guide to Using AttendanceBot for Remote Working Teams

-6. Centralize your files with Sharepoint.
+6. Centralize your files with Sharepoint

 Your files need to be organized in one space.
 When working remotely, file management is crucial to ensure you can work quicker and better.
 Set up Sharepoint to keep your files centralized and easy to access.
 The platform integrates with Microsoft Teams, functioning as a file management and sharing platform for your team.